orsonteodoro/oiledmachine-overlay/README.md

 the AI boom, JS based desktop apps, and legacy hardware support.

-The name of the repo comes from "a well oiled machine" and should run smooth and efficient under high memory pressure or heavy IO.
+The name of the repo comes from "a well oiled machine" and should run smooth and efficient under high memory pressure or heavy IO while maintaining overall happiness.

 ## AI notice